 Singers of all stripes are invited to join the Summer Choir.
 There is no midweek commitment, and you are welcome to sing for as many or as few Sundays as you are able.
-We rehearse each Sunday at 9:30 a.m. to sing at the 10:30 a.m. service.
 This is a great opportunity to explore the choral program at St. John's and to get to know members of the St. John's Choir and Parish Choir who will be on hand to lend their voices as well.
 Please contact Brent Erstad via the About: Leadership tab on our website with questions or to learn more about the music program at St. John's.